Lives Cut Short: Remembering Health Care Workers In Their 20s Killed By COVID-19

 Josh's family was not permitted to visit him in the hospital, and he died on July 6.

-By coincidence, Josh, like his grandparents, was buried in the same cemetery as Walt Disney — Forest Lawn Memorial Park in Glendale, California.
+By coincidence, Josh, like his grandparents, was buried in the same cemetery as Walt Disney — Forest Lawn Memorial Park in Glendale.

 Before the funeral, Jasmine walked over to Disney's grave, she says.
 "I was like, 'Hi, Walt.
 I hope you and my brother found each other.'"

 Every night since he died, Jasmine has watched Southern California's spectacular sunsets, the pinks and yellows that Josh kept returning to in his pictures.
 "And every time I feel like he's with me.
-I look at the sky and sometimes I start talking to it, and I feel like I'm talking to my brother, and that he's painting beautiful skies."
+I look at the sky and sometimes I start talking to it, and I feel like I'm talking to my brother and that he's painting beautiful skies."

 Alastair Gee is a reporter at The Guardian.

 Melissa Bailey, Eli Cahan, Shoshana Dubnow and Anna Sirianni contributed to this report.
-This story is part of "Lost on the Frontline," an ongoing project by The Guardian and Kaiser Health News (KHN) that aims to document the lives of health care workers in the U.S. who die from COVID-19, and to investigate why so many are victims of the disease.
+This story is part of "Lost on the Frontline," an ongoing project by The Guardian and Kaiser Health News that aims to document the lives of health care workers in the U.S. who die from COVID-19, and to investigate why so many are victims of the disease.
 If you have a colleague or loved one we should include, please share their story.